MerijnHendriks/smallm-bench/README.md

 Granite 4.0 H                | 350M       | 1081.546s           | 7.48T/s              | 28.754s             | 3.48T/s              | 1110.300s
 Granite 4.0 H                | 1B         | 1372.350s           | 5.90T/s              | 126.103s            | 0.79T/s              | 1498.453s
 Granite 4.0 H                | 3B         | 2463.861s           | 3.28T/s              | 221.215s            | 0.45T/s              | 2685.076s

+Some observations not visible in the tests:

+- Mamba architectures are indeed better at memory usage, Granite 4.0 H 350M took ~500MB less memory to run.
+- Smaller models (less than 2B) don't utilize the iGPU 100% all the time during processing, making it more energy efficient to run.
+- Modern models like Gemma 3 and Granite 4 have constant 0-100% spikes in iGPU utilizations, whereas Qwen 2.5 and MobileLLM R1 remain more steady (~50-85%).
+- Some models like Qwen 3 only the CPU during generation.

 ## Models